 Family Violence Survey

 The City of Airdrie commissioned a research study to ask residents about their thoughts around family violence in the community.
 This research project will help City Council identify strategies and make decisions about future priorities, initiatives and community supports that address the issue of family violence in Airdrie.
-Survey results will be available in February.
+Survey results will be available in February of 2017.

 Organic and recycling cart size